 Information Available on Program

 15. Is the information currently available clear and sufficient for your community members to understand the Fellowship Program?
 If not, which elements could be improved and how?

+More information would be useful as to how returning Fellows are selected and, in particular, how members of the Fellowship Selection Committee are chosen.
+We have reviewed the names of the Fellowship Selection Committee, who serve terms of 3 years / 9 rounds, and observed that none are members of the GNSO.
+It appears that these committee members are chosen solely based on factors of geographic diversity.

 16. Are your community members aware of the differences between the Fellowship and NextGen@ICANN Programs?
 If not, please state what type of clarification would be useful.

+We are familiar with the difference between these two programs.
+However, we wonder if ICANN staff are, because there is significant overlap between participation in the two distinct programs, and this seems contrary to the objectives of both.

 General Questions